 Say: It’s easy to see the differences between newborn babies and those who are older.
 But there are other things you can’t tell about people just by looking at them.

-- When you look at someone, how can you tell whether he or she is nice or mean?
+- When you look at someone’s outer appearance, how can you tell whether he or she is nice or mean?
 How about whether a person is hungry or thirsty?

 Read aloud John 3:1-7.
 Ask:

 - What did Nicodemus think Jesus meant when he talked about a man being “born again”?

 Say: Jesus was talking about the inside of a person.
 Jesus meant that our souls, or the part of us that makes us who we are, are “born again” when we receive the Holy Spirit.
 Let’s do an experiment to demonstrate how this works.

 Let’s let this water represent a person who doesn’t know about God.

 Pour about one-third cup of soda water for each child, and have them take a small drink.
 Ask:

 - How do you think people who don’t have God in their hearts might be kind of like this water?